stormeyseas/blank-project/README.md

-# blank-project
+# Blank project

-This is my personal template for a new project.
+This is my personal template for a new project containing everything I normally use.